IBM/tririga-api/markdowns/People.md

 - **Pre-requisite**

-  - Create People Template record with intended user profile intended to be applied
+  - Create People Template record with user profile intended to be applied

 - **Primary Key Consideration**